 “From that moment on, the majority always vote for the candidates who promise the most benefits from the public treasury, with the result that every democracy will finally collapse due to loose fiscal policy, which is always followed by a dictatorship.”

 Based on how our politicians operate today I would say that we are getting closer and closer to fulfilling Mr. Tyler’s prophecy.

-As President, I would vow to never pass a law that takes responsibility for one’s bad actions away from the individual and makes it someone or something else’s fault.
-The biggest problem in America today is the failure of individuals to take responsibility for their actions.
-Being an American means being entitled to act freely however a person desires.
-However, no one should be allowed to go begging to their elected representative when their bad choices, bad decisions and just plain laziness catches up to them.
+As President, I would vow to never pass a law that takes responsibility for ones bad actions away from the individual and makes it someone or something else’s fault.
+The biggest problem in America today is the failure of individuals to take responsibility for their actions and the feeling of entitlement so many people seem to have today.
+As an American you are entitled to act freely as a person desires.
+However, no one should be allowed to go begging to their elected representative when their bad choices, bad decisions and just plain laziness catch up to them.